 This provider uses 256-bit encryption with standard protocols (including OpenVPN) and an automatic kill switch.
 The clients are rich with additional features that block ads and malicious content, plus they block online tracking, but there are minor interface niggles that spoil the fun somewhat.
 The company explicitly states that it doesn’t log anything that could compromise your privacy.

-CyberGhost provides a generous 7-day free trial so you can test out the full service thoroughly before you commit.
-If you do like what you see, you can pay by Bitcoin, and available commercial plans include an expensive monthly offering and a quite affordable option in the shape of a two-year subscription.
+CyberGhost provides a free plan (at the time of the writing) which is great for testing out the service.
+If you do like what you see, you can pay by Bitcoin, and available commercial plans include an expensive monthly offering and a quite affordable option in the shape of a three-year subscription.
 The packages available are:

 Best VPN for experts